shunsock/fukinotou/README.md

 # Fukinotou

-Fukinotou is a Data Loader that we can inject our domain model.
+Fukinotou is a Data Loader that we can validate with our domain model.

 ## Why Fukinotou

 ### Validated during loading, but not afterward

-Nowadays, validating data is a common idea before transforming or exporting.
-And we also have Pydantic Models in application.
+Data validation before transformation or export is a common requirement in modern applications, and Pydantic Models are widely used for this purpose.
 If you are FastAPI user, you may see the following code.

 ```python
 class Item(BaseModel):